darioriverat/simple-panel/README.md

-# Simple Panel with Message Broker integration
+# Simple Panel with AMQP

 This is a dummy application with CRUD functionality.
-Authentication, Authorization, Data Validation and other aspects of wide applications were skipped in order to demonstrate can interact an application with Message Brokers.
+Authentication, Authorization, Data Validation and other aspects of wide applications were skipped in order to demonstrate how an application can interact with RabbitMQ.

 # 0. Getting Started

-This application is a simple panel with the following function
+This application is a simple panel with the following functions.

-- Create merchant
+- Create merchants
 - Update merchants
 - Show merchants
 - Delete merchants